Birdo1221/Better-Golang-Net/README.md

-# Go Botnet Controller
+# Go Ddos Botnet Controller

 This project is a botnet controller implemented in Go (Golang) for managing bot connections and executing commands on connected bots over TCP/IP.
+This project is based on Network Overloading (Ddos) by sending overwhelming amount of traffic.

 ![Botnet Controller](https://github.com/Birdo1221/Better-Go-Cnc/assets/81320346/51845371-a14e-4581-865f-b5efba055a9d)